elgrons/CoffeeRoasterInventory/README.md

 * After the installation updates, in the root directory type `npm run start` to start the program
 * If the web page doesn't open on its own, open a web browser (such as Google Chrome) and enter the following into the URL: `http://localhost:3000/`

+* Or visit the site directly at it's [hosted domain.](https://coffee-roaster-inventory.vercel.app/)

 ## Available Scripts

 In the project directory, you can run: